Are you an incoming first-year student with:

 - Priority registration for course selection.

-- Participation in a unique freshman Honors College class designed specifically for the Chancellor's Scholars that includes a Fall Break trip to Dublin (see video below).
+- Participation in a unique first-year Honors College class designed specifically for the Chancellor's Scholars that includes a Fall Break trip to Dublin (see video below).

 - Personalized academic mentoring and advising from the Honors College faculty and staff.

-- Housing available in honors-only floors located in Cone Hall (for freshmen) and Summit Hall (for upper-class students).
+- Housing available in honors-only floors located in Cone Hall (for first-year students) and Summit Hall (for upper-class students).

 - Participation in Honors College and Appalachian Honors Association activities including lectures, service opportunities and social events.